-Allowable HSGP equipment is listed on the FEMA Authorized Equipment List (AEL) website.

-Subrecipients that allocate HSGP funds towards equipment are required to type and identify the capability associated with that equipment.
+EquipmentAllowable HSGP equipment is listed on the FEMA AuthorizedTyping/Equipment List (AEL) website.IdentificationSubrecipients that allocate HSGP funds towards equipment are required to type and identify the capability associated with that equipment.
 The FEMA Resource Typing Library Tool (RTLT) can be used to help determine the type and capability.

+Equipment Typing/ Identification and Use (cont.)
 Per FEMA policy, the purchase of weapons and weapon accessories are not allowed with HSGP funds.
 Special rules apply to pharmaceutical purchases, medical countermeasures, and critical emergency supplies; refer to page A-10 of the Preparedness Grants Manual for additional information.
 Expenditures for general purpose equipment are allowable if they align to and support one or more core capabilities identified in the NPG, and in addition, are deployable/sharable through the Emergency Management Assistance Compact and allowable under 6 U.S.C. § 609.
 Refer to the NOFO and Preparedness Grants Manual for examples of allowable general-purpose equipment.

-Equipment Maintenance/ Sustainment

-Use of HSGP funds for maintenance contracts, warranties, repair or replacement costs, upgrades, and user fees are allowable as described in FEMA IBs 336 and 379, as well as Grant Programs Directorate (GPD) Policy FP-205-402-125-1.

-Emergency Communications Projects

-All Subrecipient emergency communications projects must comply with the SAFECOM Guidance on Emergency Communications Grants and describe in their FMFW how such activities align with the goals of the Statewide Communications Interoperability Plan.

-Telecom Equipment and Services Prohibitions

-Effective August 13, 2020, section 889(f)(2)-(3) of the John S. McCain National Defense Authorization Act for FY 2019 (NDAA) and 2 C.F.R. § 200.216 prohibits DHS/FEMA Recipients and Subrecipients (including their contractors and subcontractors) from using any FEMA funds under open or new awards for the following telecommunications equipment or services:
+Equipment Maintenance/ Sustainment Use of HSGP funds for maintenance contracts, warranties, repair or replacement costs, upgrades, and user fees are allowable as described in FEMA IBs 336 and 379 , as well as Grant Programs Directorate (GPD) Policy FP-205-402-125-1 .
+Emergency Communications Projects All Subrecipient emergency communications projects must comply with the SAFECOM Guidance on Emergency Communications Grants and describe in their FMFW how such activities align with the goals of the Statewide Communications Interoperability Plan.
+Telecom Equipment and Services Prohibitions Effective August 13, 2020, section 889(f)(2)-(3) of the John S. McCain National Defense Authorization Act for FY 2019 (NDAA) and 2 C.F.R. § 200.216 prohibit DHS/FEMA Recipients and Subrecipients (including their contractors and subcontractors) from using any FEMA funds under open or new awards for the following telecommunications equipment or services: Telecommunications equipment produced by Huawei Technologies Company or ZTE Corporation, (or any subsidiary or affiliate of such entities); For the purpose of public safety, security of government facilities, physical security surveillance of critical infrastructure, and other national security purposes, video surveillance and telecommunications equipment produced by Hytera Communications Corporation, Hangzhou Hikvision Digital Technology Company, or Dahua Technology Company (or any subsidiary or affiliate of such entities); Telecommunications or video surveillance services provided by such entities or using such equipment; or